What is Orbital Trauma?

 Orbital trauma refers to an injury to the “orbit”, the bony area that surrounds the eyes.
 Usually, this involves a fracture of one of these bones as a result of a car accident, sports injury, fall, fight, or blow to the eye by a hard object.
 Surgery restores both function and appearance after this trauma.

 We also often see patients with injuries to the delicate soft tissues of the eyelids and adjacent facial structures.
-If you have experienced orbital trauma or an eyelid or facial injury, you may be a good candidate for trauma surgery in St. Louis.
+If you have experienced orbital trauma or an eyelid or facial injury, you may be a good candidate for trauma surgery at Ophthalmic Plastic and Cosmetic Surgery, Inc in St. Louis, Missouri.

-Common symptoms of orbital trauma following an injury are:
+Common symptoms of orbital trauma following an injury include: